 The Section 2(c) bar on using the identity of "a particular living individual" may or may not be unconstitutional as applied to "commentary and criticism regarding a political figure."
-In In re Elster, Steve Elster applied to register the mark TRUMP TOO SMALL for T-shirts.
+In Vidal v.
+Elster, Steve Elster applied to register the mark TRUMP TOO SMALL for T-shirts.
 The USPTO rejected the application under Section 2(c) because it identified then-President Trump.
-But the Federal Circuit reversed, holding that under Matal v.
+Elster sued, arguing that under Matal v.
 Tam and Iancu v.
 Brunetti, the government could not use the trademark-registration system to restrict Elster's speech criticizing a public official.
-The Supreme Court then granted certiorari, and the case is pending as of this writing.
+But the Supreme Court held that the Section 2(c) bar was constitutional.
+Although the opinions were fractured, all nine Justices agreed that the bar was viewpoint-neutral because it applies "No matter the message a registrant wants to convey."
+6